Ibtesam-Mahmood/Rime-SDK/README.md

 :exclamation: Can only be called when `RimeBloc().state` is `RimeLiveState`

-:exclamation: Any exsisting channels mapped to the channelID of the new channel are **overriden**, so be careful with this event
+:exclamation: Any exsisting channels mapped to the channelId of the new channel are **overriden**, so be careful with this event

-:exclamation: The `RimeChannel` must have a **non-null** `lastUpdated` token and `channelID` to be stored
+:exclamation: The `RimeChannel` must have a **non-null** `lastUpdated` token and `channelId` to be stored

 #### Clear Event <a name="7.4.8"></a>
 Clears a `RimeBloc` by moving it to `RimeEmptyState`.
 This removes all caching within `RimeLiveState`.